getsentry/sentry-docs/src/collections/_documentation/platforms/android/migrate.md

 </application>
 ```

-If you want to set the configuration manually in the code, you need to initialize the SDK with `SentryAndroid.init()`  (described in the Installation [LINK: to installation sect]) in the same file as `SentryAndroidOptions`, which holds configuration items.
+If you want to set the configuration manually in the code, you need to initialize the SDK with `SentryAndroid.init()` --- described in [Installation](#installation) --- in the same file as `SentryAndroidOptions`, which holds configuration items.

 ### Installation

-The new SDK can initialize automatically; all you need to do is provide the DSN in your Manifest file, as shown on the previous example in the [LINK: configuration] section.
+The new SDK can initialize automatically; all you need to do is provide the DSN in your Manifest file, as shown in the previous example in [Configuration](#configuration).

 **Manual Installation**